mrdaemon/exosphere/docs/source/glossary.rst

 Catalog
     The Catalog is the generic term for the authoritative list of packages on the host platform.
-This generally consists of repostories.
+This generally consists of repositories.
 For instance, on Debian and Ubuntu systems, the catalog refers to the repositories configured in the `/etc/apt/sources.list` and friends.
 On RedHat-likes, it refers to the repositories configured in `/etc/yum.repos.d/` and so on.